aaronparker/aaronparker.github.io/_posts/2007-03-16-customising-the-presentation-server-client-installation-part-2.md

 > **Workaround
 >** Citrix is providing a Windows Installer Transform File, Slfregfix.mst, so that administrators may bypass the imposed security restriction.

-Unfortunately the transform file provided by Citrix doesn&#8217;t work with the Presentation Server Client 10, so I&#8217;ve recreated it to work with version 10.
-Here&#8217;s the file for you to download and test in your own environment.
-Just a quick word of warning - I&#8217;ve only performed some very quick testing at this stage.
+Unfortunately the transform file provided by Citrix doesn't work with the Presentation Server Client 10, so I've recreated it to work with version 10.
+Here's the file for you to download and test in your own environment.
+Just a quick word of warning - I've only performed some very quick testing at this stage.
 Before you use this, test it out to ensure it works for you in your network.

 <p class="download">
   <a href="http://stealthpuppy.com/wp-content/uploads/2007/03/slfregfix2.mst">Transform to enable Pass-through authentication</a>